 I enjoy medical academics and research as well.
-I’ve written 15 editions of the “Endocrine Disorders” chapter for the textbook Current Medical Diagnosis and Treatment (CMDT) and 3 editions of a chapter for Basic and Clinical Endocrinology.
+I’ve written over 20 editions of the “Endocrine Disorders” chapter for the textbook Current Medical Diagnosis and Treatment (CMDT) and 4 editions of a chapter for Basic and Clinical Endocrinology.
 Each is the world’s top textbook in its field.
 I’ve also published two editions of my own textbook, Handbook of Clinical Endocrinology.
 My colleagues and I deliver lectures at symposia and publish papers in peer-reviewed journals.
 See Curriculum Vitae.

-Although we don’t accept insurance assignment, we provide our patients with statements to send to their insurance carrier for reimbursement.
+We don’t accept insurance assignment, but we provide our patients with statements to send to their insurance carrier for reimbursement.
 We bill insurance for hospitalized patients.